Chris Sununu: Tenure

 Sununu was sworn in as governor on January 5, 2017.
 He was sworn in for his second term on January 3, 2019, and his third term on January 7, 2021.

-In 2018, Sununu announced the nationwide launch of his Recovery Friendly Workplace Initiative to engage employers and empower workplaces to provide support for people recovering from substance use disorder.
-More than 40,000 employees in New Hampshire work for a designated Recovery Friendly Workplace.
 In October 2018, Sununu introduced the state's new "hub and spoke model" for addiction recovery.
 The model includes nine regional hubs (in Berlin, Concord, Dover, Hanover, Keene, Laconia, Littleton, Manchester, and Nashua), which coordinate with local "spokes" to provide addiction recovery services.
 Hubs receive $9 million a year, stemming from $45.8 million in federal aid to combat the state's opioid epidemic.
 In March 2019, Sununu announced that an additional $12 million had been allocated to New Hampshire to fight the opioid epidemic.

-On May 3, 2019, Sununu vetoed a bill that would have repealed the death penalty.
-He signed the veto at a community center named after Michael Briggs; as drafted, the bill would not have applied to Michael Addison (who killed Briggs in 2006).
+On May 3, 2019, Sununu vetoed a bill to repeal capital punishment in New Hampshire.
+As drafted, the bill was not retroactive, and so did not apply to Michael K. Addison, convicted of the 2006 murder of Michael Briggs, an on-duty police officer.
+Sununu signed the veto at a community center named after Briggs.
 The veto was overridden.

 During the COVID-19 pandemic, Sununu has criticized members of Congress and members of the Biden administration for the lack of relief packages.
 He has also criticized members of Congress for getting early access to COVID-19 vaccines.
 In November 2020, Sununu instituted a statewide mask mandate, which sparked protests outside his house.
 He opposed what he characterized as federal overreach on mandates, saying, "I am as pro-vaccine as it gets, but I do not support this mandate from Washington, as it is not the answer."

-2024 presidential candidacy
+In 2023, Sununu issued an executive order forbidding the state from working with entities involved in anti-Israel boycotts.

+Legislation signed into law by Governor Sununu resulted in some voters, including women, being turned away from voting in the March 11, 2025, election in Amherst, New Hampshire.

+Presidential aspirations

 In January 2023, Sununu said he was considering a White House bid in 2024, but noted, "I really don't have a timeline."
+In March 2023, he predicted that Donald Trump was "not going to be the nominee; that's just not going to happen."
+In June 2023, he announced that he would not seek the Republican presidential nomination in 2024.

 Political positions

 WMUR considers Sununu a moderate Republican.
 According to National Review, he is a "fiscally conservative" and "socially moderate" politician in a similar vein to Rockefeller Republicans.
-He has also been described as philosophically a "hardcore libertarian".
+He has also been described as a "hardcore libertarian".
+In a discussion with ABC, Sununu said: "Liberal elites in Washington want to stand on the shoulders of hardworking American families that built this country, defended this country and tell them how to live their lives.
+They're angry.
+They're upset.
+That's the culture change that people want to see... it's about prioritiz[ing] states' rights, individual rights and parents' rights."
+He has said that "cancel culture ... has really infiltrated all across America."

 Sununu vetoed 57 bills as governor in 2019.